GabrielCarpr/monzo-ynab/docs/design.md

 - On receipt of a webhook from Monzo, how do I verify it's validity?
 - Will I need to request other information from Monzo before sending it to YNAB?
 - Will I need to perform any other operations on YNAB before sending the transaction?
+    - As long as I have the budget ID, and the account ID, I can use all the information from the transaction in Monzo to create the YNAB transaction.
 - How do I let users authenticate with Monzo?